tituscharoensri/ADC_ENOB-Validation/README.md

 However, ENOB at 11.08 sounds pretty bad because the ADC is acting like an ideal 11 bit ADC instead of a 12 bit ADC so the LSB is less reliable and more prone to noise, but still satisfactory as there is no demand for amazing precision.

+Concluding, we could say that the “CANNode → Canbus → Receiver Node” system acts as if we attached an ideal 11 bit ADC directly between Sensors and ECU, with some irregularities in the 12th bit.

 ### Notes/comments